dwightjack/vue-types/packages/docs/guide/installation.md

 In the shim version, all validation functions (including `validateType` and `VueTypes.utils.validate`) always return `true`.
 :::

-By aliasing `vue-types` to `vue-types/shim`, bundlers will automatically select the appropriate module type (ES, CommonJS, etc.) based on your configuration.
+By aliasing `vue-types` to `vue-types/shim`, bundlers automatically select the appropriate module type (ES, CommonJS, etc.) based on your configuration.

 ### Common Configuration Scenarios